Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

    ```

    > [!NOTE]
-   > Due to the decoder limitations, the color space setting is only supported for decoding the JPEG, the WEBP and the HEIF images.
+   > Due to the decoder limitations, the color space setting is only supported for decoding the JPEG, the WEBP, and the HEIF images.
    > The default color space is `IMAGE_UTIL_COLORSPACE_RGBA8888`.
    > PNG, GIF, and BMP images are decoded with `IMAGE_UTIL_COLORSPACE_RGBA8888`.